Vestigial twin: Research Directions

 Another potential cause researchers are investigating are abnormalities in SHH proteins.
 SHH, sonic hedgehog protein, plays an important role in the development of cells.
 During embryonic development, the SHH protein is responsible for the shaping of the body, cell specialization, and cell development.
-Researchers believe that potential abnormalities in this protein can put woman at higher risk for potentially having vestigial parasitic twin pregnancies.
+Researchers believe that potential abnormalities in this protein can put women at higher risk for potentially having vestigial parasitic twin pregnancies.